Study in Australia

 • Intake 2: It commences in July.

-There are few Australian universities with multiple intakes.
+There are a few Australian universities with multiple intakes.
 They accept students in September and November.
 Hence, you are advised to start your admission process six months prior to the application deadline.

 Higher Study Options